The Greatest softball show on Earth!

 Companies interested in joining the 2021 Exhibit Show please click HERE.

 Recharge your batteries and your battery!
 Harrah's Las Vegas is the official hotel of the 2021 NFCA National Convention.
-The NFCA has blocked rooms at $128 per night (plus tax).
 Programming will be held in Caesars Forum (pictured), which has more than 300,000 square feet of space and features the two largest pillarless ballrooms in the world, for attendees and exhibitors to collaborate, learn and network.
 Harrah's is a stop on the Las Vegas Monorail and is conveniently located with direct access to Convention programming in Caesars Forum via a skybridge connecting the two venues.

 in yourself.
 The Convention is your one-stop-shop for professional growth.
 For an additional fee, build your coaching knowledge with our National Fastpitch Coaches College classes.